 Article 6 apportions between the two States the costs incurred in executing a request.
-It provides that the Requested State shall pay all costs, except for the following items to be paid by the Requesting State: fees of expert witnesses, costs of translation, interpretation, and transcription, and allowances and expenses related to travel of persons pursuant to Articles 10 and 11.
+It provides that the Requested State must pay all costs relating to the execution of a request, except for the following items to be paid by the Requesting State: fees of expert witnesses; costs of translation, interpretation and transcription; and allowances and expenses related to travel of persons pursuant to Articles 10 and 11.

-Article 7 requires the Requesting State not to use information or evidence obtained under the Treaty for proceedings other than those described in the request without the prior consent of the Requested State.
-Further, if the Requested State's Central Authority asks that information or evidence furnished under this Treaty be kept confidential or be used in accordance with specified conditions, the Requesting State must use its best efforts to comply with the conditions.
-Once information is made public in the Requesting State in accordance with either of these provisions, no further limitations on use apply.
-Nothing in the article prevents the use or disclosure of information to the extent that there is an obligation to do so under the Constitution of the Requesting State in a criminal prosecution.
-The Requesting State is obliged to notify the Requested State in advance of any such proposed use or disclosure.
+Article 7 requires the Requesting State not to use information or evidence obtained under the Treaty for any purposes other than those described in the request without the prior consent of the Requested State.
+Further, if the Requesting State accepts information or evidence under the Treaty, subject to a request by the Requested State's Central Authority that it be kept confidential or be used in accordance with specified terms and conditions, the Requesting State must use its best efforts to comply with the conditions.
+Once information is made public in the Requesting State in accordance with either of these provisions, it may thereafter be used for any purpose.
+Nothing in the Article prevents the use or disclosure of information to the extent that there is an obligation to do so under the Constitution of the Requesting State in a criminal prosecution.
+The Requesting State is obliged to notify the Requested State in advance of any such proposed disclosure.

-Article 8 provides that a person in the Requested State from whom testimony or evidence is requested pursuant to the Treaty shall be compelled, if necessary, to appear and testify or produce items and articles of evidence.
-The article requires the Central Authority of the Requested State, upon request, to furnish information in advance about the date and place of the taking of testimony or evidence pursuant to this Article.
+Article 8 provides that, insofar as the laws of the Requested State allow, a person in the Requested State from whom testimony or evidence is requested is to be compelled, if necessary, to appear and testify or produce items, including documents, records and articles of evidence.
+Upon request, the Central Authority of the Requested State is required to furnish information in advance about the date and place of the taking of testimony or evidence pursuant to this Article.

-Article 8(3) further requires the Requested State to permit the presence of persons specified in the request (such as the accused, counsel for the accused, or other interested persons) and to permit them to question the person giving the testimony or evidence.
-In the event that a person whose testimony or evidence is being taken asserts a claim of immunity, incapacity, or privilege under the laws of the Requesting State, Article 8(4) provides that the testimony or evidence shall be taken and the claim made known to the Central Authority of the Requesting State for resolution by its authorities.
+Article 8(3) further requires the Requested State to permit persons specified in the request (such as the accused, counsel for the accused, or other interested person) to be present during execution of the request and to allow them to question the person giving the testimony or evidence.
+In the event that a person whose testimony or evidence is being taken asserts a claim of immunity, incapacity, or privilege under the laws of the Requesting State, Article 8(4) provides that the testimony or evidence is to be taken and the claim made known to the Central Authority of the Requesting State for resolution by its authorities.
 Finally, in order to ensure admissibility in evidence in the Requesting State, Article 8(5) provides a mechanism for authenticating evidence that is produced pursuant to or that is the subject of testimony taken in the Requested State.
+Business records authenticated through the use of Form A, attached to the Treaty, are to be admissible in evidence in the Requesting State.